Daikon-Sun/Physical-Design-for-Nanometer-ICs/hw4/readme.txt

 8. How to Run:
   ./<executable file> <input_file> <output_file> [output_graph]
   The fourth argument "[output_graph]" is optional.
-If provided, then a gnuplot file named "output_graph" will be generated in order to visualize the final result of steiner-tree.
+If provided, then a gnuplot file named "output_graph{i}" will be generated in order to visualize the final result of steiner-tree where the {i} implies the plot after {i}-th iterations.